gepheum/soia-typescript-gen/README.md

   users: [john, jane, lylaMut],
 });

-// searchUsers() returns the user with the given key (specified in the .soia
+// searchUsers() returns the user with the given key (specified in the .skir
 // file).
 In this example, the key is the user id.
 // The first lookup runs in O(N) time, and the following lookups run in O(1)
 // time.